DecodedCo/dashboard/README.md

 ## Quote

-Add an inspirational quote to your Dashboard.
+Add an inspirational quote to your dashboard.

+## Stock

+Add stock price to your dashboard.

 ## Weather